belozersky321/PhyloBench/README.md

 Run `maketable.py`.
 The result is the file `table.txt`.

 Index `pfamseq` as EMBOSS sequence database named "pfamseq" (program `dbxfasta` of the EMBOSS package).
+In the original file "pfamseq", ID and AC of sequences are in non-standard order (first AC, then ID).
+Thus we changed their order with the command:

+`sed 's/>\([A-Z0-9\.]*\) \([A-Z0-9]*_[A-Z0-9]*\) />\2 \1 /' pfamseq > pfamseq.fasta`

+Now, the indexing command is as follows:

+`dbxfasta -dbname pfamseq -dbresource pfamseq -idformat idacc -directory $pfamdir -filenames pfamseq.fasta -fields id,acc -compressed -outfile pfamseq.dbxfasta -release 33.1 -date $today`

+(here "$pfamdir" is for the folder with "pfamseq.fasta" and "$today" is for the current date).
+The script `extractseq.py` refers to "pfamseq-id" assuming that pfamseq is indexed this way.
+The file emboss.default should contain the following lines:

+    DB pfamseq [
+        type: P
+        method: emboss
+        format: fasta
+        directory: <specify here the directory with "pfamseq.fasta">
+        file: pfamseq.fasta
+        indexdirectory: <specify here the directory were dbxfasta was run>
+        release: "33.1"
+        fields: "id acc"
+        comment: "Pfam sequences from pfamseq release 33.1" ]

 Make the directory named "Scripts" and put all files from this repository (scripts and `tnt_input.txt`) there.